MRWilliamsGit/InvestmentInsight/README.md

 Notebooks
 ---------
-@ Derrick/Maria - Needed? - Not needed, but we can convert .py to notebooks as well if we like
+@ Derrick/Maria - Needed? - Not needed, but we can convert .py to notebooks if we like

 License
 -------